 I had to zoom back down the mountain and hit the highway through Oakland, across the Bay and into downtown San Fran.
 The Dyna 103 really does have a lot of power, can easily hold it’s own on the big highways, it just keeps thundering on, unstressed and always with plenty in reserve for a quick blitz to pass by others.
 However with no wind protection, it soon becomes hard work – so glad I opted for a sensible helmet with a visor.
 It maybe great for leisurely touring, but I wouldn’t want to take it on the Autobahn.
 But as the traffic thickened along Oakland bridge and into downtown San Francisco I was relieved lane splitting (filtering) was legal in California and impressed how well the Dyna 103 Harley Davidson rental performed.
 I may not have filtered to London standards, but the 103 was easy to handle at low speeds and pick my way between cars, helped greatly by its low centre of gravity it didn’t feel like 300Kg at all.

 Find some of my favourite San Francisco motorcycle routes here.

 I can definitely recommend EagleRider for Harley Davidson rental and would certainly like to rent from them again to explore more of the US, maybe even one of their longer tours.
-The Harley Davidson Dyna 103 was certainly a fun bike to ride, perhaps not one I’d buy myself for year round commuting in London, but definitely an enjoyable change.
-I definitely wouldn’t hesitate to hire it again.
+The HD Dyna 103 was certainly a fun bike to ride, perhaps not one I’d buy myself for year round commuting in London, but definitely an enjoyable change.
+I definitely wouldn’t hesitate to book a Harley rental it again.